unicef/invent/docs/contributor_guide.md

 The following Code Style Guides and Linters should be used to format code before submitting a pull request:
 * Backend:
   * Cover new code with tests cases and execute the test suite (see [](installation_manual.md)).
   * Code Style Guide: PEP 8 Style Code for Python code.
   * Linter: Flake8  should be used.
 Configuration can be found in django/.flake8 .
 In order to invoke the linter, execute from <GIT_REPOSITORY_NAME> the following: ```docker-compose exec django flake8```
 * Frontend:
   * Cover new code with tests cases and execute the test suite: ```yarn test```
   * Code Style Guide: Vue.js style guide should be used.
   * Linter: ESLint should be used.
 Configuration found in frontend/.eslintrc.js.
 It contains standard JS rules.
-In order to invoke the linter, execute from <GIT_REPOSITORY_NAME> the following (configured in frontend/package.json): ```yarn precommit```
+In order to invoke the linter, execute `yarn precommit` in the `frontend ` folder.

 ## Git branching model